iftechfoundation/twine-cookbook/terms/terms_css.md

 Considering the complex nature of CSS cascading, it is always highly recommended to use a story format's own macros where possible to change the presentation or layout of a story.

 Common areas involved in story format styling include the full page or window, a sidebar (if present), and the current [passage](../terms/terms_passages.md) as a sub-area of the page.
-Often there is also a mechanism to style passages according to their tags (as assigned in Twine 2).
+Often, there is also a mechanism to style passages according to their tags (as assigned in Twine 2).
 See the CSS Selectors recipes for more details.